Learn more about the cost to end global climate change, and get statistics about the effects of climate change on communities around the world.

 The simple truth is that no single solution can address every cause and effect of global climate change—it will take collective, significant actions at all levels to preserve the planet and protect our future.
 The chart below highlights how each cause of climate change ignites a chain reaction of social, economic, and health consequences for people around the globe.

-The impacts of climate change and global warming have a snowball effect, generating more and more problems as the situation continues.
-We must consider the environmental and social impacts of climate change to inform holistic, long-term solutions that work for local communities.
+The impacts of climate change and global warming have a snowball effect, generating more and more problems as the crisis unfolds.
+We must consider the environmental and social impacts of climate change to inform solutions that work for everyone.

-While investing in biofuel and affordable electric vehicles are great aspirations, these tactics alone won’t revive the coral reefs in Malaysia.
-To stop the snowball effect, we need to invest in communities taking a comprehensive approach to fight climate change at the local level and prepare for more frequent disasters.
+To stop the snowball effect, we can invest in communities fighting the impacts of climate change at the local level.
 Later on, we will list some of the best community-led solutions to climate change.
 Please consider donating to at least one.

 What is climate change?

-Climate change refers to the change in the average conditions in a region over a long period of time.
-This refers to global warming due to human emissions of greenhouse gases and the resulting large-scale shifts in weather patterns around the globe.
+Climate change is the change in the average weather patterns in a region over a long period of time.
+One component of climate change is global warming, the long-term heating of Earth due to greenhouse emissions.

 What is the greenhouse effect?

 Over the past century, changes in human activity have interfered with the natural energy balance of the planet, mainly in the form of burning fossil fuels that release additional carbon dioxide into the air.
-These gases trap extra heat near the surface of the earth, causing Earth’s surface-level temperatures to rise consistently over recent decades.
+These gases trap extra heat near Earth’s surface causing the planet’s surface-level temperatures to rise consistently over recent decades.
 This is known as global warming.

-Climate change’s effects range from rising sea levels and more frequent extreme weather events to the loss of biodiversity and increased risk of diseases.
+Climate change’s effects range from sea level rise and more frequent extreme weather events to the loss of biodiversity and increased risk of diseases.
 Climate change impacts every form of life—humans, plants, and animals.